dbos-inc/dbos-docs/docs/api-reference/system-tables.md

 - `output`: The serialized transaction output, if any.
 - `error`: The serialized error thrown by the transaction, if any.
 - `txn_id`: The transaction ID of this function, if any.
 This is empty for read-only transactions.
-- `created_at`: The timestamp of when this function starts.
+- `created_at`: The timestamp of when this function started.
-- `txn_snapshot`: (Internal use) The transaction snapshot information for time travel debugging.
+- `txn_snapshot`: The [Postgres snapshot](https://www.postgresql.org/docs/current/functions-info.html#FUNCTIONS-INFO-SNAPSHOT) of this transaction.

 ### `dbos.operation_outputs`
 This table stores the outputs of communicator functions: